In 1922, Amadeo Pietro Giannini—the founder of Bank of Italy—wanted to expand his business outside of San Francisco.

 With hundreds of banking offices spread throughout California, the new Bank of America controlled extensive assets estimated at $1.4 billion.
 Giannini and his ally Orra Monnette presided over the emerging national bank.

-The early 1980s saw Bank of America seeking to expand its footprint beyond the state of California, where strict regulations limited additional growth.
+The early 1980s the Bank of America wanted to expand outside of California.

-With an eye toward broadening national market share, Bank of America targeted the Seattle-based Seafirst Corporation in 1983 as an attractive acquisition opportunity.
+Bank of America targeted the Seattle-based Seafirst Corporation in 1983.

-Seafirst owned and operated Seattle-First National Bank, for decades a linchpin of banking in the Pacific Northwest.
+Seafirst owned and operated Seattle-First National Bank—it was a big deal in the Pacific Northwest.

 The purchase allowed Bank of America entry into attractive new markets in Washington, Oregon and Alaska.

-Seattle-First National Bank retained its autonomous identity as a Bank of America subsidiary for 15 years following the momentous acquisition.
+For the deal, Seattle-First National Bank retained its autonomous identity for 15 years after the acquisition.

-The milestone 1983 deal kicked off Bank of America’s emergence into a true national bank.
+The 1983 deal made Bank of America national bank.

 The California behemoth identified Los Angeles-based Security Pacific as an ideal target for growth.
-After intense negotiations in 1992, Bank of America clinched a landmark $4 billion deal to acquire rival Security Pacific.
+After negotiations in 1992, Bank of America secured a $4 billion deal to acquire Security Pacific.

-Security Pacific's operations throughout California, Washington, Arizona and other Western states fit perfectly into Bank of America's Pacific-centered footprint.
+With operations throughout California, Washington, Arizona and other Western states.

-The Security Pacific deal kicked off a decade of aggressive growth through mergers that transformed Bank of America into a coast-to-coast financial empire.
+The Security Pacific deal kicked off a decade of aggressive growth for the bank.

 As Bank of America consolidated its national standing in the early 1990s, the storied Chicago financial institution Continental Illinois faced a crisis.